satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 results and enable greater scrutiny by people from different fields using different nomenclature, leading to greater clarity and cross-fertilization of ideas.
-Acknowledging reviewers makes it possible to quantitatively assess reviewer contributions, which could lead to assessments for promotions and grants.
+Acknowledging reviewers makes it possible to quantitatively assess reviewer contributions, which could be integrated with assessments for promotions and grants.
 Quantifying review quality could help establish the role and importance of reviewers and information generated during a review as well as quantitatively assess the importance of a submitted article.
 Expediting reviews and allowing for post-publication review by making reviews dynamic, interactive, conducted in real time, and continue on as a living document, can allow for the dialogue to continue and flourish, incrementally improving the scientific literature.
 We argue that these solutions can be addressed by building upon computer programming code management systems.
 In this article, we provide examples of current code review systems that offer opportunities for addressing the above problems, and offer suggestions for enhancing code review systems for article review.

 Keywords: distributed peer review, code review systems, open source software development, post-publication peer review